AlGoulas/bio2art/README.md

     target_sparsity=0.1
     )
 ```
-The reccurent artifical network is now a network containing in total 116 neurons.
+The reccurent artifical neural network is now a network containing in total 116 neurons.

 Note that if ND=None, then ND[i]=1.
-Since ND is scaled to the sum(ND), instantiating the artifical reccurent neuronal network with ND=None will result in the exact same output as the example above:
+Since ND is scaled to the sum(ND), instantiating the artifical reccurent neural network with ND=None will result in the exact same output as the example above:

 ```
 C, C_Neurons, Region_Neuron_Ids = b2a.bio2art_from_conn_mat(